 Just a possum nosin’ around.

-other spellings: opossum, critter, varmint, roadkill, and grinnin’ possum (showing all teeth)
+variations: opossum, critter, varmint, roadkill, grinnin’ possum (showing all teeth)

 ★ Possums are famous for their defense trick of keelin’ over and lookin’ dead - which gave rise to the saying "playin’ possum." ★